NorthfieldIT/harvest-mcp-server/README.md

 - The server makes Harvest API calls on behalf of authenticated users
 - Containerized for easy deployment in Kubernetes or other platforms

+Note: this repository implements the MCP HTTP endpoints (for Claude and similar clients) and acts as an OAuth client when obtaining access tokens from Harvest.
+It does not implement an OAuth authorization server/provider.

 ## Prerequisites

 - Node.js 20+ installed (for local development)